dakula009/Chinese_Administrative_Names_Collector/README.md

 # Chinese_Administrative_Names_Collector
-A python web crawler collecting administrative names ( from Admin1  to Admn4) from governmental website Mine Chinese admin s using a python web-crawler
+A python web crawler gathering administrative names ( from Admin1  to Admn4) from a Chinese governmental website

-The data is farmed from a Chinese governmental webpage: http://www.stats.gov.cn/tjsj/tjbz/tjyqhdmhcxhfdm/2017/,
+The data is farmed from the Chinese Bureau of Statistics's website: http://www.stats.gov.cn/tjsj/tjbz/tjyqhdmhcxhfdm/2017/,

 The website updates Chinese administrative info annually.
-The most updated vintage is 2017.
+Currrently, the most updated vintage is 2017.

+Administrative Divisions in China:

 Admin-1:  Provinces  省